solaceai-evidence/solaceai-prototype/README.md

 If you use [Modal](https://modal.com/) to serve your models, please configure `MODAL_TOKEN` and `MODAL_TOKEN_SECRET` here as well.

+- ### Web App

 * #### Application Configuration
+The web app is initialized with a json config outlining the logging and pipeline attributes to be used at runtime.
 Please refer to [default.json](https://github.com/allenai/ai2-scholarqa-lib/blob/main/api/run_configs/default.json) for the default runtime config.
 ```json
 {